englercj/harvest-engine/docs/schema_binary_format.md

 The elements of the list are tightly-packed.
 For example, `bool`s are packed bit-by-bit in little-endian order (the first bool is the least-significant bit of the first byte).

+#### Zero-Sized Lists

+A pointer to a list of zero-size is stored as a normal list pointer with the offset set to `-1`.
+This allows you to distinguish between a null pointer and a pointer to a list with no elements.
+Since a list with no elements has no actual data the offset just points back to the pointer word itself.

 #### Composite Elements

 When `C = 7`, the elements of the list are fixed-width composite values –- structs.
 In this case, the list content is prefixed by a "tag" word that describes the elements.
 It has the following layout: